Skip to Content

 crate hanging from ceiling Docking Bay 7 Food and Cargo

 Have you ever noticed that shuttle parked on top of the roof of one of the buildings in Black Spire Outpost?
-Turns out it belongs to Chef Strono “Cookie” Tuggs, the owner of Docking Bay 7 and he uses it to fly in food to Galaxy’s Edge using this cargo hanger from the roof.
+Turns out it belongs to Chef Strono “Cookie” Tuggs, the owner of Docking Bay 7 and he uses it to fly food to Galaxy’s Edge using this cargo hanger from the roof.

 This is an important hanger bay in general to Black Spire Outpost as it’s used to provide produce, provisions, and equipment to incoming freighters to the hangar.
 Chef Tuggs is in high demand as a highly trained culinary master, and he’s excited to show off some of the new dishes he created during his time working in May Kanata’s kitchen.